oiagorodrigues/bds02/README.md

 - Creating a Data Layer with Entity|Model, Repository and Service
 - Creating a API layer with Controller and DTO
-- Creating custom Exceptions, custom StandardError and an ExceptionHandler
+- Creating custom Exceptions, custom Errors and an ExceptionHandler
 - Seeding the database
 - Integration Tests
-- Unit Tests

 ## Conceptual model